kapilkashyap/snake/README.md

 # snake
  An attempt at revamping the game of snake!

- - Has Classic/Challenge/Maze modes
- - You can choose any of the 3 modes to play
+ - Has 3 modes to choose from - Classic/Challenge/Maze
  - Each mode has levels
- - Complete challenges of a level in a mode to unlock new levels
+ - Complete challenges of each level to unlock new levels within a mode

- Enjoy! :)
+ You can play the game here - https://kapilkashyap.github.io/snake/play.html

+ Hope you like the game! :)